telerik/ajax-docs/controls/gantt/data-binding/providers/custom-entityframework-provider.md

->endIn the custom class you should implement the Get, Update, Delete and Insert methods using the EntityFramework DBContenxt for both Task and Dependencies objects.
+In the custom class you should implement the Get, Update, Delete and Insert methods using the EntityFramework DBContenxt for both Task and Dependencies objects.

->tabbedCode